tmlx1990/fesod/README_EN.md

 FastExcel will always be free and open source , use the business-friendly Apache license., making it suitable for any commercial scenarios.
 This provides developers and enterprises with great freedom and flexibility.
 Some notable features of FastExcel include:

-- 1. Full compatibility with all functionalities and features of the original EasyExcel, allowing users to transition seamlessly.
+- Full compatibility with all functionalities and features of the original EasyExcel, allowing users to transition seamlessly.
-- 2. Migrating from EasyExcel to FastExcel only requires a simple change of package name and Maven dependency to complete the upgrade.
+- Migrating from EasyExcel to FastExcel only requires a simple change of package name and Maven dependency to complete the upgrade.
-- 3. Functionally, it offers more innovations and improvements than EasyExcel.
+- Functionally, it offers more innovations and improvements than EasyExcel.
-- 4. The FastExcel 1.0.0 version introduced the ability to read a specified number of Excel rows and convert Excel to PDF.
+- The FastExcel 1.0.0 version introduced the ability to read a specified number of Excel rows and convert Excel to PDF.

 We plan to introduce more new features in the future to continually enhance user experience and tool usability.
 Stay tuned to "Programmer Xiao Lan's" public account for updates on the development of FastExcel.
 FastExcel is committed to being your best choice for handling Excel files.

-## Key Features
+## Features

-- 1. High-performance Reading and Writing: FastExcel focuses on performance optimization, capable of efficiently handling large-scale Excel data.
+- **High-performance Reading and Writing**: FastExcel focuses on performance optimization, capable of efficiently handling large-scale Excel data.
 Compared to some traditional Excel processing libraries, it can significantly reduce memory consumption.
-- 2. Simplicity and Ease of Use: The library offers a simple and intuitive API, allowing developers to easily integrate it into projects, whether for simple Excel operations or complex data processing.
+- **Simplicity and Ease of Use**: The library offers a simple and intuitive API, allowing developers to easily integrate it into projects, whether for simple Excel operations or complex data processing.
-- 3. Stream Operations: FastExcel supports stream reading, minimizing the problem of loading large amounts of data at once.
+- **Stream Operations**: FastExcel supports stream reading, minimizing the problem of loading large amounts of data at once.
 This design is especially important when dealing with hundreds of thousands or even millions of rows of data.

 ## Installation